RubySometimes/server-template/README.md

-# Runescape Private Server Template
+# Server Template
-A responsive private server template that can be easily customized.
+A responsive front-end server template that can be easily customized.